-NordikLív issues regular life, disability and critical illness insurance covers in the Faroese market.

-The primary risks of NordikLív are financial risks, insurance risks, operational risks and commercial risks.
+NordikLív issues regular life, disability, and critical illness insurance covers in the Faroese market.
+The primary risks of NordikLív are financial risks, insurance risks, operational risks, and commercial risks.

 NordikLív's investment policy is restrictive and at present NordikLív holds mainly government bonds and Danish mortgaged backed bonds limiting the primary financial risk to interest rate risk.
-During 2022 there was a change in the risk appetite, and therefore a small portion of the funds can be placed in shares through equity funds.
-This line was continued in 2023.
+However, a small portion is allocated to equities through equity funds.
 There is no exchange rate risk, as all investments are based in DKK.

-In respect of insurance risks these are, due to the company's limited product portfolio, mainly related to death, disability, costs and the occurrence of a catastrophe.
+In respect of insurance risks these are, due to the company's limited product portfolio, mainly related to death, disability, costs, and the occurrence of a catastrophe.
 To mitigate these risks NordikLív's underwriting policy is aimed at securing that only risks that can be characterized as normal for the relevant area of insurance are accepted.